 Christopher Loizou started Covey Flush Kennels because of a pheasant hunting trip he went on in South Dakota, many years ago, where he had the pleasure of watching an English Cocker Spaniel work.
 The dog was much smaller than all the other retrievers that day, which were mostly labs, and a few Boykins.
 Christopher said that little cocker ran circles around the other dogs.
 It was amazing the way the dog would take off like a rocket every time, tirelessly retrieving bird, after bird.

-That very evening after the shoot, Christopher began learning as much as he could about the breed.
-The more he learned about the field-bred English cocker spaniel, the more he realized he had to have one of these dogs!
-After speaking with many of the top trainers in the country, and asking them every question he could think of about the breed and training them, he was hooked.
+That very evening, after the shoot, Christopher began learning as much as he could about the breed.
+The more he learned about the field-bred English Cocker Spaniel, the more he realized he had to have one.
+After speaking with many of the top trainers in the country and asking them every question he could think of about the breed and training them, he was hooked.
 Shortly after that, he made “Wally,” Fallen Wing’s Welsh, a 3-year old male from England, his first cocker, in March of ’96.

 Over the years, as Christopher began to search for dogs to build up his kennel, he learned that while the breed was beginning to become better known in more areas throughout America, they were still not readily available.
 So he concentrated on dogs with superior field trial pedigrees in an effort to bring the British legacy of fine gun dogs to the USA while striving to improve the breed.
 Covey Flush Kennels is not a large kennel.
 Christopher didn’t want to be the biggest breeder, he wanted to be one of the best.
 He only planned a breeding if he had three names on the waiting list and that determined how many litters there were per year.
 For quite a few years now, the puppies have been sold before they’re born.
 Getting on the waiting list means that a puppy from Covey Flush Kennels is well worth the wait!